Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 It pays to be organised

 While it can be tempting to put off completing your tax return, the sooner you know what your tax liability is, the better you can manage your cash flow.
-Check with your accountant for the tax due dates that apply to you.
+Check with your accountant or visit the ATO website to see the tax due dates that apply to you.

 Expand your tax knowledge